epruesse/SINA/doc/source/commandline.rst

 .. option:: --fasta-idx=n

-   Only process sequences starting withing the *n*\th block of bytes within the input FASTA file.
+   Only process sequences *starting* withing the *n*\th block of bytes within the input FASTA file.
+The first block has index 0.

-   .. deprecated:: 1.4
-      This feature was superseded by the built-in parallelization.

 .. option:: --fasta-block=size

    Sets the size in bytes for the blocks used by :option:`--fasta-idx`.

-   .. deprecated:: 1.4
-      This feature was superseded by the built-in parallelization.

 Alignment Options
 -----------------